billthefarmer/gurgle/README.md

 guesses.
 The colours may be changed by selecting **Highlight colours** in the menu.

+## Lock letters
+Long press on a letter to lock it, which will turn it grey.
+Long press again to remove the lock.
+Locked letters will be skipped when entering and deleting letters.
+Long presses on letters not part of the current guess will be ignored.

 ## Refresh
 Tap the **Refresh** button in the toolbar to clear the display and guess another word.
 Words are chosen at random from a list, and are